habib-chawki/issue-tracker-front/README.md

 ### Complete a sprint

+As a user, I can end a sprint, so that all the uncompleted issues are put back into the product backlog, to be included in another sprint.

 ## Development teams

 As a user, I can manage my project's development team, by adding or removing members.